jlarsson/inversio/README.md

 ### tag
 Dependencies on the form ```'tag:bar'``` are resolved with all components tagged with ```'bar'```.
 The resolved result is an array of resolved dependencies.

+> Tagged components can be anonymous, i.e. _name_ must not be specified.

 Tagging is straightforward:
 ```js